The Retirement and Honoring of our Beloved Rabbi Amy R. Perlin, D.D.

 - nationally, as a model for retaining and inspiring generations of youth to continue through Confirmation and Post-Cofirmation, and for sending a record number of rabbinic students to HUC-JIR.

 Although Rabbi Perlin retired effective July 1, 2018, after 36 years in the rabbinate, we are determined that her legacy will live on through the thriving community she built and served for 32 years.
-We are delighted and privileged that Rabbi Perlin will be our temple’s Founding Rabbi Emerita upon her retirement.
+We are delighted and privileged that Rabbi Perlin is now our temple’s Founding Rabbi Emerita.